kaisenlinux/manpages-dev/category/PCAP/pcapfix.md

        ASCII-mode transferred Files (FTP)

             Pcapfix  is  able to repair pcap files that have been transferred in ascii-mode via FTP.
-In those files a proper pcap structure will be  created  only  to make them readable by wireshark etc. The data inside the packets (and some pcap headers) might still be corrupted.
+In those files a proper pcap structure will be created only to make them readable by wire‐ shark etc. The data inside the packets (and some pcap headers) might still be corrupted.
 To repair those packets a deeper look inside the packet structure (e.g. checksum) will  be necessary.

        Data Link Types

             You  can  make  pcapfix change / select your data link type by supplying -t option.
-Although you may select a data link type number between 0 and 255, only the following types are assigned: If the data link type field is corrupt, pcapfix will select LINKTYPE_ETHERNET by default.
+Although you may select a data link type number between 0 and 255, only the following types are
+            assigned: If the data link type field is corrupt, pcapfix will select LINKTYPE_ETHERNET by default.

             See http://www.tcpdump.org/linktypes.html for further information.